 I’m sitting here listening to a little Nikka Costa and thinking.
 Which is never, EVER good.
-Homecoming is officially over and it was ok but with the end of homecoming comes something more significant… the end of distraction as I know it.
+Homecoming is officially over and it was okay but with the end of homecoming comes something more significant… the end of distraction as I know it.
 I don’t have any more events, no more nights of hanging at the bar, no more nights out until 5am to distract me from the things that I have been desperately trying not to think about.

-So I am sitting, and thinking, turning thoughts and feelings over in my mind, feeling like I want to cry at certain intervals and never giving into the feeling.
+So, I am sitting, and thinking, turning thoughts and feelings over in my mind, feeling like I want to cry at certain intervals and never giving into the feeling.

-You remember what it was like that very last day of elementary school before high school when you hung out with your friends, cried and laughed and reminisced, knowing that this could very well be the last time you see them?
-You know that desire to sit and steal it all memory, commit all the sights and sounds and words to a very special folder in your mind so that you may open it when you need it’s familiarity?
+You remember what it was like that very last day of middle school before high school when you hung out with your friends, cried and laughed and reminisced, knowing that this could very well be the last time you see them?
+You know that desire to sit and seal it all memory, commit all the sights and sounds and words to a very special folder in your mind so that you may open it when you need it’s familiarity?
 How you realize that there is no going back, that you must go forward, but you’re fighting the desire to hold on until your hands bleed?

 I want to hold on….
 I’m holding on.
 But my hands are starting to bleed.

 I was sitting here and I realize that it’s time.
 It’s time to let go, give my hands a rest.
 It’s time to erase the number from my phone, time to breathe through the anger no matter how bitter I am still about it.
 It’s time to put away the memories of the laughs, the late nights of talking, the sweet phone calls and messages.
 It’s time to start forgetting the feeling of the touch of his hand and the smell of his body.
 I have to stop reading and re-reading the letters until the creases in the paper grow brittle and tear.
-I have to stop tearing up at the sight of places we once went, the butterflies of streets we once walked.
+I have to stop tearing up at the sight of places we once went, squelch the butterflies on the streets we once walked.
 I have to stop remembering the conversations, the sound of his laughter, the comfortable ease with which we existed.
 It’s time to let go of the special ring on my phone, the plans, the ideas, the hopes for us that filled my head and tailored my plans.
 It’s time to stop reliving the last year in my head, smiling at the good times, crying at the things that hurt me still, time to stop caring about his life and start taking better care of myself, time to find someone who takes just as good care of me as well.
 It’s time to stop beating myself up and dissecting and sifting through what I fucked up or did wrong.
 It’s time to stop.

 It’s time to let go.